Veri5ied/mainstackapp/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Tools used

+- TypeScript.
+- Next JS: React JS framework for building UIs.
+- SASS/SCSS: For Styling.
+- Axios: For instances.
+- React Query: For fetching and caching of API calls.
+- Victory: For charts/graph.

 ## Deployed on Vercel

 This project is deployed on Vercel [Live Hosting URL](https://mainstackapp.vercel.app/)